- Work is good, and my team is growing

 - Without him, the Marketing team in the education vertical would be just people punching a clock.

-Coming from an environment where I was never a part of meetings, nor were my efforts noticed or appreciated, this has been quite a change.
-One I’ve enjoyed being a part of.
-And I try to make an extra effort to thank my team members and co-workers in the praise channel.
+This has been quite a change, considering where I came from.
+I was never a part of meetings, and my efforts were never noticed or appreciated.
+But I enjoy being a part of this team.
+I try to make an extra effort to thank my team members and co-workers in the praise channel.
 When you work with such a great team, it can be easy to take it for granted.

 You know, it’s the little things—even when using our company communications platform.
 When someone replies to a task request with “Sure!” it may not seem like a big thing, but it makes a difference.
 And when you thank someone for helping out, and they reply with, “No problem!”—that’s when you know you’re part of a great team.